 - Give 20 prospective buyers 1 month free use

-- Use e-mail marketing during pre-pre-launch to get highest click-minimum 35% higher than before
+- Use email marketing software during pre-pre-launch to get highest click-minimum 35% higher than before

 - Finalize feature briefs and sales enablements of the new product and add them to social platforms and website before pre-launch